Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 \subsubsection{Binding Wage-Setting Constraints}

 We now turn to the case where wage-setting constraints are present.
 Two main differences from the previous case arise.
 First, the responses of demand-constrained firms to the shock will not reflect movements along the labor supply curve.
-Second, the wage responses for constrained firms will be muted, as they are bound by the wage-setting constraints before the shock.
-To ease exposition, we focus here on the pure wage floor case.
-The identification results we derive below carry over to the local bargaining case, with a qualification for supply-constrained firms.
+Second, the wage responses for constrained firms will be muted, as they are bound by the wage floor.
 We formalize two assumptions on the presence of constrained firms.